 “Middleton’s latest outfit was modern and elegant—perhaps her most directional McQueen moment yet.
 The dress featured a peaked demi-leg-o-mutton sleeve, a nod to Elizabethan tradition, and worked well with a plunging v-neckline.”

-Instead of wearing a Fascinator, Duchess paired the outfit with a floral headpiece by Jane Taylor.
+Instead of wearing a Fascinator, Duchess paired the outfit with a Jane Taylor Floral Headband.
 The headband features an ivory straw accessorized with silk flowers, pearl beads and few different embellishments.

-Catherine finished her look with a new pair of Cavolfiore Pearl Studs from Cassandra Goad.
+Catherine finished her look with a new pair of Cassandra Goad Cavolfiore Pearl Studs.
 Inspired from cauliflower (cavolfiore), the studs containing seven pearls are set in 18ct yellow gold.
 Big thanks to the Samantha Salazar (@samsfashionfind) for the amazing find.

 A look back to Duchess’ iconic christening outfits.